mlerner/mlerner.github.io/_posts/2022-01-13-the-ties-that-un-bind-decoupling-ip-from-web-services-and-sockets-for-robust-addressing-agility-at-cdn-scale.md

 {% maincolumn 'assets/ties/fig4.png' '' %}

-To addresses these challenges, CloudFlare's system introduces _programmable socket lookup_{% sidenote 'crowded' "The CloudFlare blog has more background [here](https://blog.cloudflare.com/its-crowded-in-here/)."%}, using BPF{% sidenote 'bpf' "eBPF/BPF have come up a few times in past paper reviews, and I really like [this post](https://jvns.ca/blog/2017/06/28/notes-on-bpf---ebpf/) from Julia Evans on the topic."%} (as part of the implementation, the authors built [`sk_lookup`](https://lwn.net/Articles/819618/){% sidenote 'ebpf' "There is also a greta tutorial [here](https://ebpf.io/summit-2020-slides/eBPF_Summit_2020-Lightning-Jakub_Sitnicki-Steering_connections_to_sockets_with_BPF_socke_lookup_hook.pdf)." %}).
+To addresses these challenges, Cloudflare's system introduces _programmable socket lookup_{% sidenote 'crowded' "The Cloudflare blog has more background [here](https://blog.cloudflare.com/its-crowded-in-here/)."%}, using BPF{% sidenote 'bpf' "eBPF/BPF have come up a few times in past paper reviews, and I really like [this post](https://jvns.ca/blog/2017/06/28/notes-on-bpf---ebpf/) from Julia Evans on the topic."%} (as part of the implementation, the authors built [`sk_lookup`](https://lwn.net/Articles/819618/){% sidenote 'ebpf' "There is also a greta tutorial [here](https://ebpf.io/summit-2020-slides/eBPF_Summit_2020-Lightning-Jakub_Sitnicki-Steering_connections_to_sockets_with_BPF_socke_lookup_hook.pdf)." %}).
 This approach routes traffic inside of the kernel based on rules.
 An example rule could route client traffic to different instances of the same service running side-by-side, with a separate socket for every instance.

 {% maincolumn 'assets/ties/fig5.png' '' %}